trentlarson/P2P-Docs/README.md

 the right locations, with new version numbers if necessary, whether you've reviewed the incoming change (ie. you want to "mark it as read") or you want to publish your outgoing change.
-Note that this has a rudimentary search for text files when there are no changes to review; this is part of a larger effort at http://familyhistories.info to create great tools for sharing and searching family histories.
+Note that this has a rudimentary search for text and HTML files; this is part of a larger effort at http://familyhistories.info to create great tools for sharing and searching family histories.

 See the User Stories below to see what features are finished and what are planned.